jovalie/ai-recycling-buddy/README.md

 ### How Evaluation Works

-The evaluation system uses the **FastAPI server** (same as the Streamlit UI) to ensure consistent testing:
+The evaluation system uses the **FastAPI server** to ensure consistent testing:

 1. **Server Management**: Automatically checks if the server is running on `localhost:8000`
 2. **Auto-Start**: If server isn't running, starts it automatically using `serve.py`